peteroupc/peteroupc.github.io/random.md

 2. A cryptographic RNG's state could be reused due to process forking or virtual machine snapshot resets.
 See (C) and (D), for example.
 3. If a cryptographic RNG is not "constant-time" (the RNG is data-dependent), its timing differences could be exploited in a security attack.

 (A) "Post-Spectre Threat Model Re-Think" in the Chromium source code repository (May 29, 2018).<br/>(B) Bernstein, D.J.
 "Entropy Attacks!", Feb.
-5, 2014.<br/>(C) Everspaugh, A., Zhai, Y., et al. "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br/>(D) Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>
+5, 2014.<br/>(C) Everspaugh, A., Zhai, Y., et al. "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br/>(D) Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.<br/>For a detailed notion of a secure RNG, see Coretti, Dodis, et al., "Seedless Fruit is the Sweetest: Random Number Generation, Revisited", 2019.</small>

-<small><sup id=Note42>(42)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
+<small><sup id=Note42>(42)</sup> This data can come from nondeterministic sources, and also include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A and the previous note.</small>

 <small><sup id=Note43>(43)</sup> Bernstein, D.J.
 "Fast-key-erasure random number generators", Jun.
 23, 2017.</small>